Version 1.0 - April the 15th, 2002

 open and then allows resuming the search.

 Configurable GUI Fonts

 It is possible to specify the fonts to be used not only for editor but

-a user friendly and accessible application even on configurations with a very
+having a user-friendly and accessible application even on configurations with a

 All the Result Views Allow Both Table and Tree Layouts

-The information presented in the results view (like the errors after a
+The information presented in the Results view (for instance, the errors

-validation action for instance) can be presented either in a table layout or in a
+after a validation action) can be presented either in a table layout or in a

 tree layout that groups the messages by system ID.
 Also support for removing the